Technology-Notes/nvidia-docker-wiki/Frequently-Asked-Questions.md

 #### Can I use 2.0 and 1.0 side-by-side?
 Yes, but packages `nvidia-docker2` and `nvidia-docker` conflict.
 You need to install [nvidia-container-runtime]( https://github.com/nvidia/nvidia-container-runtime#installation) instead of `nvidia-docker2` and register the new runtime manually.

+#### Why do I get the error `Unknown runtime specified nvidia`?
+Make sure the runtime was [registered](Frequently-Asked-Questions#how-do-i-register-the-new-runtime-to-the-docker-daemon) to `dockerd`.
+You also need to reload the configuration of the Docker daemon.

 ## Platform support

 #### Is macOS supported?